Count Fish

 Empty.

 When the night was almost over I found a bag of pictures in my brother’s man-cave.
-And, so much like her experience, and because she counted fish, I counted fish.
+And, so much like experience, and because she counted fish, I counted fish.

 counting fish.
 153. i’ll count to infinity if it will help.